DiWeera98/EDA/README.md

 # EDA
-Exploratory Data Analysis With Python and Pandas
+This has followed the "Exploratory Data Analysis With Python and Pandas" in Coursera.